-You draw Dungeon Tiles from the Dungeon Tile stack to build the dungeon beneath Firestorm Peak.
+You draw Dungeon Tiles from the Dungeon Tile stack to build the dungeon beneath Castle Ravenloft.
 Each time you play, the dungeon has a different layout.

-Each Dungeon Tile features a scorch mark (the square where Monsters are placed) and a white or black triangle (used to specify less dangerous and more dangerous tiles).
+Each Dungeon Tile features a bone pile (the square where Monsters are placed) and a white or black triangle (used to specify less dangerous and more dangerous tiles).
 Many tiles have walls, a few tiles have special features, and some have names to distinguish them for use in certain Adventures.